What Is The Passive Voice And How To Avoid Using It

 The way to differentiate between the two is to understand if there is or can be an operator.

-In the passive form, the preposition by indicates that in the passive voice, the subject receives the action from the operator.
+In the passive form, the preposition by indicates that the subject receives the action from the operator.

 The verb to be + past participle + (by) operator

-If it is the adjective form, there is no operator because it is describing the subject of the sentence.
+If it is the adjective form, there is no operator because it describes the subject of the sentence.

 Active: Martin abided by the decision.